 This handbook contains policies, regulations, and procedures in existence at the time this publication went to press.
 It is reviewed annually, and changes are made to reflect current board policies, administrative regulations and procedures, and applicable state and federal laws and regulations.
 This handbook is for informational purposes only and does not constitute a contract.

 Terms To Know

-Individuals entering college for the first time probably will hear a number of words and phrases that are strange to them.
 These are the terms which apply to college and university activities.
 They are common to institutions of higher learning throughout the country.